 The first thing you should watch for is a targeted offer with an Amex transfer bonus.
 Targeted cardholders may see a bonus of 10% to 50% when converting Membership Rewards points to Hilton Honors points.
 This isn't uncommon!

 Still, there are several cases in which it's a great idea to transfer your Membership Rewards points into Hilton points.

-Hilton waives resort fees on award stays and elite status members in Hilton Honors get a fifth night free.
+Hilton waives resort fees on freed night awards and elite status members in Hilton Honors get a fifth night free.
 As we mentioned before, earning Hilton Honors status is easy with any Hilton credit card.